Q: Now that it is legal in Massachusetts to use marijuana, will Williams change its policies against marijuana use and possession?

 Q: Can I use medical marijuana on campus?

 A: No. All marijuana is prohibited from college property regardless of the intended use.
 Williams encourages students to utilize Health and Wellness Services regarding health concerns.
 You can also turn to them for support and education, including substance abuse education and counseling as well as general information on alcohol and other drugs.

 Q: Does Williams’ policy on marijuana also apply to faculty, staff, guests, and visitors?

 A: Yes.
-Williams College policy also prohibits faculty, staff, guests, and visitors from using, possessing, distributing, or being under the influence of marijuana while on campus or during college activities.
+Williams College policy also prohibits faculty, staff, guests, and visitors from using, possessing, distributing, or being under the influence of marijuana while on college property or during college activities.

 Q: What happens if I violate the marijuana policy?

 A: Violations of the Code of Conduct will result in response from the Office of the Dean of the College.
 Sanctions can range from warnings to disciplinary actions such as suspension and expulsion.
 See the sanctions rubric for more details about sanctioning.